piyush101/Narendra-Modi-Tweets/README.md

 Here modi.csv contains the whole tweets dataset.
 It contains various features like tweets, languages and many more.

-features_modi contains features so, as to analyse his tweets.
+features_modi.ipynb contains features so, as to analyse his tweets.
 So, for this I first need text cleaning,than creating more features like mostly used word,most used hashtag,most tag, total number of language, frequency of tweets on average day and at election time,etc.